The See of Things

 With Grandpa, we lived in a world of “you’re gonna,” none of which ever came true.
 But you couldn’t tell that to Grandpa.
 The way he said it, made the things he warned about as probable in his mind as stepping on a viper in the glades, which none of us had done either.
 It seemed unfair that only the babies and old men in our family got to fight, and therefore had a place to know even if they didn't know how.

 The place you know and don’t know how, also seemed to be where my mother spent her time when with us.
 Nana said to be kind to Mama.
 She said when looking for such a place, a person often gets distracted with others in their head.
 Places that could hold a person hostage, on a single idea.
-Ideas about who people could be, especially yourself, if caught up in a place you wanted to be vs a place that wanted who you were.
+Ideas about who people could be, especially yourself, if caught up in a place you wanted to be versus a place that wanted who you were.
 She said that’s why Mama stared off, over the steam of her coffee, as if could smell in its fumes, those sugary kisses daddy gave that disappeared as fast as his babies landed.
 When my baby brother, Grandpa and Mama returned from thinking about such places, knowing they could go, but wouldn’t, there was a loneliness to them.
 While I couldn’t understand what took you to such a place, I yearned to follow even if just to keep them company.
 Maybe I couldn’t go, because I just didn’t have my own fight.
 Or maybe there was something else about me, that even with Nana’s help, there wouldn’t be enough preparing she could do, to help me know anything important of my own.

 “As sudden as sneezing,” she’d say, noting how big my eyes had become.

-“You're talking about a real place, right Nana?”
+“You're talking about a real place, right, Nana?”
 With a burst of grown-up logic to make even grown-ups pause.
 Nana smiled and nodded, her golden eyes glistening as if scolding tears that needed to be put in their place.

-“It’s real Coyot.
+“It’s real, Coyot.
 You’re just in a different place right now,” Nana consoled, “You’re in the place of watching.
 Watching things come in and things go out,” she said, “And that’s not such a bad place, if you can keep yourself apart from what you see.
 Lots of things to watch.”

 “How long am I gonna be here?”
 I asked impatiently, still not sure if either place was actually real.